A STING IN THE TALE (some text hidden)

 Yes, it's a Kia.
 Yes, you might want one.
 No, this 'Gran Turismo' model isn't merely a copy of something German.
 Welcome to the Kia Stinger, now usefully improved.
 The looks don't lie.

 Back in 2017, we were offered a very different kind of Kia.
 The Stinger was a five-door performance GT that took on the German premium brands in the luxury sports Gran Turismo market.
-Since then, it's worked well as a rare but desirable halo model for the Korean brand and a respactable 10,000 global units have been sold.
-Enough to justify a facelift, which has brought us some useful updates.
-You get a smarter look of course, a slightly rortier engine note and a more up-to-date cabin with upgraded media connectivity.
-There are a few extra safety features too, though the range now is centred only on the top 3.3-litre V6-powered GTS variant.
+Since then, it's worked well as a rare but desirable halo model for the Korean brand and a respectable 10,000 global units have been sold.
+Enough to justify a facelift in 2021, which brought us the car we look at here, a model with some useful updates.
+You get a slightly smarter look, a few minor handling tweaks, much improved media connectivity and a big safety upgrade.
+It'll be an even rarer sight though because the range is now centred only on this priciest, most powerful V6 petrol-engined GT S variant.

 To see the full road test text contact us on 0330 0020 227